-I hope that I will eventually be able to combine the nine parts so as to create one book.
-In the meantime, you might like to download six of the individual parts as PDFs.
+I may eventually be able to combine the nine chapters so as to create one book.
+In the meantime, you might like to download most of the individual chapters as PDFs.
+Chapter 3, Speaking Truth to Power, is available as an inexpensive paperback.

 Here are the contents: